|Electromagnetic theory (AS.171.603)

 (3) As a physicist, you may need to do order-of-magnitude estimates of various physical effects.
 To this end, you must carry around in your head some fundamental constants of nature.
 This is a list of constants that students will find useful to know.
 These values can and do come up during questioning at the research exams, the GBOs, the thesis defenses and in your professional presentations.

-The first half of the semester is loosely based on Landau and Lifshitz volume 2 ("The classical theory of fields").
-In terms of scope, we will cover chapters 1-9 and in roughly the same order.
+Parts 1, 2 and 4 are loosely based on Landau and Lifshitz volume 2 ("The classical theory of fields").
+In terms of scope, we will cover their chapters 1-9 and in roughly the same order (although with less 4D formalism).
 Unfortunately, their index notation is different from ours (Latin instead of Greek for 4D) and there are few, if any, pedagogically useful exercises, so these will be coming from elsewhere.

-Another useful source which gives some of the same material, but in a more accessible vector form and with more detailed derivations, is A.S.Kompaneets ("Theoretical physics").
+Another useful source which gives some of the material in our Parts 1-2, but in a more accessible vector form and with more detailed derivations, is A.S.Kompaneyets ("Theoretical physics").

 Textbook on Special Relativity by N. Zakamska, we will review material in Chapters 1-6 (undergraduate level) and introduce material in Chapters 7-8 (graduate level)